 Reliable, easy to make and portable.
-There are so many veggies you can fill a pita with, but one of my favorite combinations is greek salad veggies with a good schmear of hummus.
+There are so many veggies you can fill a pita with, but one of my favorite pita bread stuffings is greek salad veggies with a good schmear of hummus.

 Rob and I have been packing this pita bread sandwich out for picnics.
 Our goal is at least one picnic a week, in a shady spot with a breeze and by the water.
 It’s helped us get out of the house more during the pandemic and offers a change of scenery.

 Easy to make and versatile enough for lunch or dinner and perfect for picnicking, this stuffed pita is full of flavor, texture and with all the juicy summer veggies.

 How to Make this Greek Pita Sandwich Recipe

 Simple to whip up, use your favorite hummus, homemade or prepared, whip up the dressing and make the salad.
 Stuff the pitas and you’re ready to eat!
 Here’s how to do it (see recipe card for details):

 - First, make the dressing.
 Add the olive oil, lemon juice, garlic, dried oregano and salt into a lidded container.
 Shake until emulsified.